coreybutler/nvm-windows/README.md

 nvm-windows comes with an installer (and uninstaller), because getting it should be easy.

+_If NVM4W doesn't appear to work immediately after installation, restart the terminal/powershell._

 #### Reinstall any global utilities

 After install, reinstalling global utilities (e.g. gulp) will have to be done for each installed version of node: